 The Skoda Yeti, first launched in 2009, can persuasively lay claim to a place among the original members of the crossover segment.
 With tall, chunky styling and tidy, hatchback-sourced handling, it was certainly an early marker for how appealing the new concept could potentially be.

 Treated to a facelift in 2013, the range was subsequently split in two: the standard Yeti continues as a two-wheel-drive model, while the four-wheel drive version is now dubbed the Yeti Outdoor (although its extra heft can be had with front drive if you insist).

-The Yeti is a slightly unusual size, however.
-At only 4.2 metres long, its blocky proportions and silhouette are somewhere between a Fiat Panda 4x4 and a conventional C-segment soft-roader such as the Volkswagen Tiguan.
+However, what continues to really split the car apart is its slightly unusual size.
+At only 4.2 metres long, its blocky proportions and silhouette are somewhere between a Fiat Panda 4x4 and a conventional C segment offering, such as the Volkswagen Tiguan.

-Its price, unfortunately, especially in the higher trim levels, is pushing towards the latter - especially as you move up the engine range into the higher-powered 2.0-litre diesels and climb towards the top of the specification list, or begin ticking option boxes.
+Its price, unfortunately, especially in the higher trim levels, continues to push towards the latter - especially as you move up the engine range into the higher-powered 2.0-litre diesels and climb towards the top of the specification list, or begin ticking option boxes.